grachpower/ngx-role-permissions/lib/ngx-role-permissions/README.md

 and then from your Angular `AppModule`:

-use `NgxPermissionModule` with `withElements` in any of your modules

-`doorlock` generates permission element which can be defined in constants or enums etc.
-`unlockWith(...)` provide roles for which elements will be available `lockWith(...)` tells if current element will be block with specified roles
+use `NgxPermissionModule` with `withElements` in any of your modules use `LockTypes.UNLOCKABLE` provide roles for which elements will be available `LockTypes.UNLOCKABLE` tells if current element will be block with specified roles

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';